 Day 1: the heart of Donostia

-Breakfast and a walk at La Concha
+Breakfast and walk in La Concha

 Mount Igueldo